danyalsaqib/torque-estimation/README.md

 ros2 pkg create --build-type ament_python reachy_vel_acc
 ```

+For the python package, once the code has been written, make sure that you have also modified the 'setup.py', 'setup.cfg', and 'package.xml'.

+### torque_msgs
-However, to create a package for defining new message types (and service types, if required), you need to create a C++ package exclusively:
+To create a package for defining new message types (and service types, if required), you need to create a C++ package exclusively.
+This is regardless of whether you intend to use them with Python or C++:

 ```
 ros2 pkg create --build-type ament_cmake torque_msgs